Westmead railway station: History

 Between 1922 and 1932, the Rogans Hill line branched from the Main Western line immediately to the west of Westmead station.

 The station received an easy access upgrade prior to August 1997 which included tactile indicators, a lift to each platform and shelters along the island platforms.

 The Parramatta Light Rail line, terminating at Westmead, opened on 20 December 2024.

+Services

-Platforms and services
+Platforms

 Sydney Metro West, scheduled to open in 2032, will terminate at Westmead.